blang008/AWS-CSA-2019-study-notes/Course/Databases/README.md

   * Aurora Replicas: Separate aurora replicas (up to 15 replicas).
   * MySQL Read replicas: (up to 5 replicas).
   * In case of loss of the primary aurora DB, failover will automatically occur on the Aurora replica, it will not in the MySQL read replica.
+* Backups:
+  * Automated backups are enabled by default and do not impact DB performance.
+  * You can take snapshots with Aurora and does not impact performance.
+  * You can share Snapshots with other AWS accounts.